Investor sentiments turn in economy’s favour

-Risk perception of Ghana’s securities on the Eurobond market seems to be returning to normalcy as investor confidence takes a new turn, data from the Cbonds – a platform that tracks bonds globally has shown.
+Risk perception of Ghana’s securities on the Eurobond market seems to be returning to normalcy as investor confidence takes a new turn, data from the Cbonds – a platform that tracks bonds globally – have shown.

 However, the index has been on a steady decline since the start of December 2021, reaching 10.58 percent as of December 8, 2021.